Getting Started

 - Shift+arrows — Extend or contract the selection: Shift+Down/Right adds the next item; Shift+Up/Left deselects the current anchor (goes back).
 At the top or bottom, pressing again keeps the selection unchanged.

 ⌘A— Select all colors.Enteror⌘C— Copy the selected color(s).
 Multiple selected: copies newline-separated values in your default format.
-All selected items show a checkmark briefly.Delete— Remove all selected colors.F— Open the Color Formats view for the selected color (only when exactly one is selected).P— Start a new color pick (same as Pick Color).⌘Z— Undo the last delete, clear, or move.Option+arrows— Reorder the selected color (↑↓ in list; ↑↓←→ in grid); works when exactly one is selected.
+All selected items show a checkmark briefly.Delete— Remove all selected colors.F— Open the Color Formats view for the selected color (only when exactly one is selected).P— Start a new color pick (same as Pick Color).⌘Z— Undo the last delete, clear, or move.Option+arrows— Reorder the selected color (↑↓ in list; ↑↓←→ in grid); works when exactly one is selected and the reversed preview is not active.

 Color Formats View